xav-b/mockingbird/README.md

 <br/>
 <br/>

-## Highlight
+## ✨ Highlight

-- [x] Declarative API description
+✔️ Declarative API description

-- [x] Endpoints as code to fit all use cases
+✔️ Endpoints as code to fit all use cases

-- [x] Generate data - on the fly or beforehand for more control
+✔️ Generate data - on the fly or beforehand for more control

-- [x] Easily switch scenarios to simulate different use cases
+✔️ Easily switch scenarios to simulate different use cases

-- [x] Support swagger to easily share and interact with the API contract
+✔️ Support swagger to easily share and interact with the API contract

-- [x] Emulate complex scenarios:
+✔️ Emulate complex scenarios:

 - request delays
 - [todo] authentication

 ## In a Nutshell